MiamiOH-CSE274/Portfolio/README.md

 ----
 Possible sources of evidence (do any one of these):

+One can see my implementation of an Adjacency list in my Graph Lab.

 * Graph lab
 * Graph Algorithms lab
 * Graph project